mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

 <iframe src="https://cdn.rawgit.com/mrocklin/ade9d1e3b0f44b17a84a551e39946e58/raw/9b46db7c97cda1c9d89472ff7e2129ba9405abf5/task-stream-len.html"
         width="640" height="630"></iframe>

 This takes around 400-500ms.
-You can see that the 365 length computations happened very quickly and then there was some delay, a bit of data transfer, and a final summation call.
+You can see that the 365 length computations happened quickly on the left, and then there was some delay, a bit of data transfer, and a final summation call.

 More complex operations like simple groupbys look similar, although sometimes with more communications.
 Throughout this post we're going to do more and more complex computations and our profiles will similarly become more and more rich with information.
+Here we compute the average trip distance, grouped by number of passengers.
+We find that single and double person rides go far longer distances on average.
+We acheive this one big-data-groupby by performing many small Pandas groupbys and then cleverly combining their results.

 ```python
 >>> df.groupby(df.passenger_count).trip_distance.mean().compute()